Home | Browse Topics | Health & disability | Disability rights | Benefits and compensation: What you’re entitled to from Work and Income and ACC

 Social Security Act 2018, ss 79–83

-The Child Disability Allowance is paid to a caregiver for a child who has a physical or mental impairment and therefore needs constant care and attention.
+The Child Disability Allowance is paid to a caregiver for a child who has a disability and so needs constant care and attention.
 The impairment must be permanent or likely to last for more than a year.
 You’ll need to get confirmation from a doctor that you qualify for the allowance.

 The Child Disability Allowance isn’t income-tested, and so even people on very high incomes can get it.

-If Work and Income refuse you a Child Disability Allowance, you can appeal to a Medical Appeal Board.
+If Work and Income refuse you a Child Disability Allowance on medical grounds, you can appeal to the Medical Appeals Board.

 Did this answer your question?